Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Empirical Applications

 \subsection{Heterogeneity in intergenerational income mobility}

 The study on intergenerational income mobility across the United States by \cite{chetty2014land}, \cite{chetty2018opportunity} and \cite{chetty2018impacts} has been influential.
 Using tax records on the entire U.S. population, they document how children's expected incomes conditional on their parents' incomes differ across different geographical regions in the United States.
 Although the raw data used to obtain these estimates are not publicly available, they publish the region specific estimates at the commuting zone, country or census tract level, together with their associated standard errors.
 These estimates are used for policy purposes to encourage welfare improvements for children resides in the areas that have low mobility rates as for instance considered in \cite{bergman2019creating}.
 The categorization of a region having low mobility is often solely based on the point estimates without accounting for the associated statistical uncertainty.
 Our analysis focuses on the plausible hypothesis that although different geographical locations are likely to have heterogeneous mobility ratings, they may be divided into a few distinct groups and we let the data determine the number of groups utilizing both point estimates and their levels of precision.
+It is worth noting that, in contrast to most proposals in the existing literature, our method remains applicable even when raw individual-level data are not available due to privacy or other concerns and only estimated coefficients and their uncertainty estimates are given.

 We focus on the 100 most populous commuting zones.
 Let the point estimates of the income mobility to be $\hat \beta_i$ and the associated standard error to be $\hat \Sigma_i$.
-To apply the heuristic for the estimation of the number of groups, we also know $T_i$ which is the amount of data that leads to the estimates $(\hat \beta_i, \hat \Sigma_i)$.\footnote{All these information are publicly available from \url{https://opportunityinsights.org/data}.}
+To apply the heuristic for the estimation of the number of groups, we also know $T_i$ which is the amount of data that leads to the estimates $(\hat \beta_i, \hat \Sigma_i)$.\footnote{All these information are publicly available from \url{https://opportunityinsights.org/data}.
+Note in this application, $T_i$ varies across individuals, we take the minimum $T_i$ when constructing the scaled dissimilarity measure for the estimation of $G$.
+Using the average value of $T_i$ leads to similar result. }

 We first use our method to select the number of groups.
 The left plot in Figure \ref{fig: eigen} shows that the number of groups is estimated to be nine and the right plot illustrates the gap of the adjacent eigen values.
 We then apply our algorithm to estimate the group membership, which is illustrated in Figure \ref{fig: effect}.
 Further details on the grouping of the hundred most populous commuting zones is provided in Table \ref{tab: effect}.
 Fayetteville and Memphis have the lowest point estimates for their income mobility among all the hundred commutting zones considered and they are grouped together.
 There are ten commuting zones grouped together as the top tier.
 The grouping provides a parsimonious description of the mobility heterogeneity.
 It also suggests that citizens in the commuting zones that belong to the same group, although having different point estimates, are likely to have similar true mobility ratings.